home

 How It's Made

 Pedal harps, also called concert harps, orchestral harps, or grand harps, are made out of maple wood, with veneers or other wood finishes.
 Some harps even have parts covered in gold leaf!
-After the largest parts are assembled, including the sound board, sound box, shoulder, neck, and collumn/pillar, the tuning pins, strings and pedals are added.
-Concert Grand stand over 6 feet tall, weighs 85-90 pounds and has 47 strings.
-Semi-Grand harps are a little shorter, and have 46-47 strings.
-Two of the most respected harp makers are Lyon & Healy and Salvi.
+After the largest parts are assembled, including the sound board, sound box, shoulder, neck, and column/pillar, the tuning pins, strings, and pedals are added.
+Concert Grand harps stand over 6 feet tall, weigh 85-90 pounds and have 47 strings.
+Semi-Grand harps are a little shorter and have 46-47 strings.
+Some of the most respected harp makers include Salvi, Lyon & Healy, Venus, Aoyama, and Camac.

 Fun Facts

 If you are a beginning harp student Harpsicle Harp Co. may have just the harp for you!
-Their brightly colored Harpsicles are affordable and lots of fun!
-These little harps come in variety of "flavors," including blue (blueberry), red (cherry), purple (grape), black (licorice), pink (bubble gum), white (marshmallow), dark green, gold, silver, and natural wood finish.
-Made in the USA by the Harpsicle Harp Co., these simple harps are well designed, sturdily built, yet lightweight.
+The company's brightly colored Harpsicles are affordable and lots of fun!
+These little harps come in a variety of "flavors," including blue (blueberry), red (cherry), purple (grape), black (licorice), pink (bubble gum), white (marshmallow), dark green, gold, silver, and natural wood finish.
+Made in the USA by the Harpsicle Harp Co., these simple harps are well designed, sturdily built, and lightweight.
 They have a great sound for a small harp, and their light tension makes them easy to play.